juanchopanza/WebSvrDemo/README.md

     sudo apt-get update
     sudo apt-get upgrade

+**Note**: Automatic upgrading of packages is  not set up.
+We are interested in stability, so updgrades will be applied manually after evaluation.
+In a real-life application, we would phase un upgrades in a dev machine before pushing into production.

 #### 5. Fix warning `sudo: unable to resolve host ip-xx-yy-zz-xyz`

 Hostname is in `/etc/hostname`.
 Add that hostname to `/etc/hosts`: